Wasawings

 Oy Wasawings Ab was an airline based in Finland which was operational from 1981 to 1988.

 History

 The airline got its permission to fly in November 1981 from the Civil Aviation Administration of Finland.
 After that this permission was extended to also include taxi and charter flights by 1982 to 1983.
 In December 1983 Wasawings started regular light route traffic between Ilmajoki and Helsinki-Vantaa.
 It flew from Helsinki to Ylivieska in 1985.
-After that many reclamations of the company operation was received from customers and staff.
+After that many complaints of the company operation were received from customers and staff.
 The company had a poor security culture and airline captains were forced to shift numbers in flight logs.
 The company's main owners were the chairman Veikko Tuutti and certain companies from Ostrobothnia.
 Also it had numerous small-part investors.
 Wasa Wings had 13,000 passengers in 1987 and 14,600 passengers in 1988.